TyberiusPrime/mbf-fastq-processor/README.md

     action = 'QuantifyRegions'
     infix = 'kmer' # output_filename is output.prefix_infix.qr.json
     regions = [
-        {target = "Read1", start = 0, length = 6},
+        {source = "Read1", start = 0, length = 6},
-        {target = "Read1", start = 12, length = 6},
+        {source = "Read1", start = 12, length = 6},
     ]
     separator = "-" # defaults to "_"
 ```

-Every n reads, report on total progress, total reads per second, and thread local progress/reads per second.

 ## Modifying transformations

 Think of the transformations as defining a graph that starts with the input files,
 and ends in the respective number of output files.

-If the transformation splits the streams (think demultiplex),
+If the transformation splits the streams (e.g. demultiplex),
 all subsequent transformations are applied to each stream.

 Filters always remove complete 'molecules', not just a read1.

-Many transformations take a target, which is one of Read1, Read2, Index1, Index2,
+Many transformations take a source or target, which is one of Read1, Read2, Index1, Index2,
 on which they work on, or base their decisions on.

 Some 'Transformations' are no-ops done for side effects, like Progress